muyun/dev.paper-reviews/README.md

 ### Paper Reviews
    - Investigate novel ideas through a set of paper readings
-   - Track the progress in Natural Language Processing (NLP)
+   - Track the progress in CS

 ### NLP
 #### Word embeddings